kolide/fleet/docs/dashboard/single-sign-on.md

 ## Fleet SSO Configuration

 A user must be an admin to configure Fleet for SSO.
 The SSO configuration is found in App Settings.
-If your IDP supports dynamic configuration, like Okta, you only need to provide an _Identity Provider Name_ and paste a link in the metadata URL field.
+If your IDP supports dynamic configuration, like Okta, you only need to provide an _Identity Provider Name_ and _Entity ID_, then paste a link in the metadata URL field.
 Otherwise, the following values are required.

 * _Identity Provider Name_ - A human friendly name of the IDP.